 9. CHAMPIONSHIP QUALIFICATION

-- Anglers must fish three of the four events in one division or four of eight events across both divisions to qualify for the championship.
+- Anglers must fish three of the four events total to qualify for the championship.

 10. MEDIA DISCLAIMER

 - Outdoor Marketing LLC, hereto referred to as TTZ, has the irrevocable right and permission to use photographs and/or video recordings of tournament anglers on TTZ1.com, TTZForum.com, Youtube.com and other websites, as well as in publications, promotional flyers, or for any other similar purpose without compensation.